Jack Shaheen: Early life and education

 Shaheen was born in Pittsburgh to Lebanese Christian immigrants, and grew up in Clairton, Pennsylvania.

 Shaheen graduated from Clairton High School in 1953.
 In 1957, he graduated from Carnegie Institute of Technology with a Bachelor of Fine Arts.
 In 1964, he received a master's degree from Pennsylvania State University.
 In 1969, Shaheen received a PhD from the University of Missouri.

 Career

 Shaheen's work focused on racism and orientalism, particularly in popular culture such as Hollywood films.
 He delivered over 1,000 lectures on the issue across the United States and on three continents.
 He described his life's work in 2015, to Tavis Smiley, as "dedicated to trying to humanize Arabs and Muslims and to give visibility to American Arabs and American Muslims — to have us being projected no better, no worse, than anyone else."

 Shaheen was also a former CBS News consultant on Middle East affairs, U.S. Army veteran, and professor emeritus of Mass Communications at Southern Illinois University at Edwardsville.

 Shaheen's seminal "Jack Shaheen versus the Comic Book Arab" (1991) has been cited by a multitude of scholars.
-Jehanzeb Dar, for instance, cited Shaheen as a secondary source for the observation that "Batman speaks Farsi in Beirut" in a comic book storyline.
-Shaheen additionally contended that, in this same storyline, Batman searched for a " 'Shiite Extremist Group.' " Early Hezbollah's influence in the Beqaa Valley, Batman/Bruce Wayne's destination, thus made the organization a candidate for the vilified "radical Shiite captors" as "bandits-in-bedsheets" in "Death in the Family."
-Shaheen also first pointed out that the Joker, garbed in "Arab" attire depicted as "Iranian," referred to the "insanity" of Iran.